Develop a Marketing Strategy to Get Results

 Planning must cover a number of essential elements to provide a gateway to success.
 This includes market research, positioning and competitive analysis to begin with.
 All plans should include defined objectives.
 The strategy to achieve your goals should be decided upon, along with actionable steps.
 Research is required to define a suitable budget with sufficient margin.
 How success is measured needs be defined.
 All plans must be tailored to individual requirements and adaptable to market conditions.

-For goods, the four Ps of the product mix are product, price, place and promotion.
+For goods, the 4 P’s of the product marketing mix are product, price, place and promotion.

-For services, the seven elements of the services marketing mix are product, price, place, promotion, people, physical evidence and process.
+For services, the 7 P’s of the services marketing mix are product, price, place, promotion, people, physical evidence and process.

 A marketing plan should define your optimal marketing mix.
 These tactical tools set out to influence your target market to achieve the desirable response that delivers your objectives.